Hempsted Playgroup and Toddlers

 When to self-isolate and what to do.

-If anyone in our setting shows signs of COVID-19, they will be sent home and we will follow the public health advice.
+If anyone in our setting shows signs of COVID-19, they will be sent home and we will follow the UKHSA advice.

 Ofsted will be notified of any infectious diseases which a qualified medical person considers notifiable, and we will act on any advice given by the Health Protection Agency.
 Ofsted will then be informed of any action taken.